mendess/m/README.md

 Song Name\tlink\ttime\tcategory1\tcategory2\t....
 ```

-Another optional "config file" is a script that is intended to be to update a
+Another optional "config file" is a script that is intended to update a
 status bar or something.
 It can be whatever you want as long as it's located at
-`$XDG_CONFIG_HOME/m/update_panel.sh`

-The following commands attempt to call this script at the end of their task:
-- playlist
-- pause
-- quit
-- vu (volume up)
-- vd (volume down)
-- prev
-- next
-- prev-file
-- next-file
+`$XDG_CONFIG_HOME/m/update_panel.sh`.
+It will be called when you probably want
+to refresh whatever info you want to monitor.

 ## "Tips and tricks"